“The first wealth is health.”

 Thomas Edison once remarked, “The doctor of the future will no longer treat the human frame with drugs, but rather will cure and prevent disease with nutrition.”

 Harmoniously, emerging science also shows that health can be rapidly altered – for better or for worse – based on diet or eating habits.

 Diet, then, seems to be the easiest, fastest and most effective way to improve and optimize health.
 Chinese proverb augmented, “He who takes medicine and neglects to diet wastes the skill of his doctors.”

-In retrospect, during primeval or agricultural era, people eat natural traditional foods, due to the absence of complex modern technologies.
+In retrospect, during primeval era, people eat natural traditional foods, due to the absence of complex modern technologies.

 The foregoing brief insight may imply that ancient people were physically strong, vigorously fit and healthy; and seem to enjoy longer life spans?

 Conversely, in modern digital era, nutrition and health experts continue to explore or discover alternative foods – as remedies – to sustain peoples’ health and live longer.

 Some alternative processed foods, however, may result to harmful manifestations in the human body, due to artificial components, such as: preservatives, chemicals, and the like.